Improved filters, search, and sort on Members directory

 If we move to a horizontal list then I would want to do more thinking about the implementation.
 One idea is to use a mega menu style (http://etnies.com/ roll over shop).
 This has some advantages and disadvantages and would need some more thought.
 Like the menu on the example there it would probably work best if the dropdown just covered what was underneath it and then disappeared.
 I have some other ideas but would want to think about it more if I know we're going in this direction.

-#28 Updated by Boone Gorges over 7 years ago
+#28 Updated by Boone Gorges about 10 years ago

-#29 Updated by Boone Gorges over 7 years ago
+#29 Updated by Boone Gorges about 10 years ago

 This ticket is holding up the 1.3 timeline, so I'd like for us to come to some sort of consensus on what to do about it.